-Robots should clearly demonstrate bipedal walking similar to human walking.
-Other types of locomotion involving other parts than feet (crawling etc.) are strictly forbidden.
+Robots have to clearly demonstrate bipedal walking similar to human walking.
 The head referee decides whether a robot's locomotion is appropriate.
 Robots using inappropriate locomotion types will be removed via "Request for Pick-up" until they are able to show appropriate locomotion.